textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### File paths and names

-Absolute or relative file paths and URLs, and directory and file names, whether being described as strings appearing in back-end panels or being used in main text, should be formatted as `<i>italic</i>`.
+Uniform resource identifiers (e.g. URLs), absolute or relative file paths, and directory and file names, whether described as strings in back-end panels or being used in regular documentation text, should be formatted as italic, preferably using HTML tags (i.e. `<i>italic</i>`), though most will undoubtedly ignore that recommendation.
+See the [Inline text formatting](#inline-text-formatting) section for why HTML is recommended in this case (and blame it on Markdown).

 Examples:[^examples]
 : Absolute URL: <i>https://textpattern.com</i>